How LDR Sensor Works

 How does an LDR work?

-This resistor works on the principle of photoconductivity.
-It states that when the light falls on the surface of an LDR, the conductivity of the material reduces.
-This is because the photons in the incident light have energy greater than the band gap of the semiconductor material used in the LDR.
+This is because the photons in the incoming light have more energy than the semiconductor material used in the LDR's band gap.
 Making the electrons jump from the valence band to conduction.

 LDR